cferdinandi/reef-js/content/api.md

 	// A data store to use
 	// If used, the data option is ignored
 	store: null,

-	// A router to use for this component
-	router: null,

 	// An object of setter methods
 	setters: {},